statisticalbiotechnology/dia_sum/index.md

 # Blog
 (line 52 as reference)

+## 2021-04-23 number of DE protein

+Check jupter notebook from today...

 ## 2021-04-22 Cannot do the same top3 as in life and death.

 There is no id for the peptides that are coherent across files.